 We took our kids tag along on our romantic dinner.
 They love calamari!
 The meal was lovely and the service is top-notch, but this AAA Four Diamond establishment offers a long, lingering experience.

 14. Breakfast is Best at Another Broken Egg Café

-Open now in Sandestin and coming soon to Destin Commons, this café chain serves many delicious brunch options.
+Open in Sandestin and Destin Commons, this café chain serves many delicious brunch options.
 From indulgent to skinny dishes, all family members are sure to find their fill.
 This mostly-Southern chain is known for their omelets stuffed with regional delights such as Louisiana crawfish or lobster.
 There are also over-the-top pancakes, like peach cobbler and bananas foster.
 We especially appreciated their huge gluten-friendly selection.

 This waterside restaurant has simple, superb fresh fish.
 After enjoying your feast from the waters, try the many flavors of New Orleans-style Snowballs (like snow cones) from the truck out in front of the Crab Island location.
 While Dewey’s has three locations, only Crab Island has a snowball truck.
 Choose from a long menu of flavors like tamarind, wedding cake, guava and pink bubble gum (or make a rainbow out of three like my kids did!).
 All the syrups are made in-house using Louisiana sugar.

 Day Trips in Fort Walton Beach and Okaloosa Island

 Fort Walton Beach and Okaloosa Island are a short, five-mile drive from Destin and feature some family-friendly activities.
 You’ll notice that the Fort Walton Beach area is a little more low-key and less crowded than Destin, Florida.

 Ready to explore the rest of the state?
 Check out the Top 10 Things to do in Florida with Kids.

 16. Okaloosa Island Beach